seanbreckenridge/evry/README.md

 When `evry` exits with a successful exit code, it saves the current time to a metadata file for that tag (`-scrapesite`).
 That way, when `evry` is run again with that tag, it can compare the current time against that file.

 This can *sort of* be thought of as `cron` alternative, but operations don't run in the background.
 It requires you to call the command yourself, but it won't run if its already run in the time frame you describe.
+(However, its not difficult to wrap tasks that run behind `evry` in an infinite loop that runs in the background, which is what [`bgproc`](https://github.com/seanbreckenridge/bgproc) does)

 You could have an infinite loop running in the background like: